apetenchea/cdroot/source/_posts/coding-standards.md

 first place, and secondly, integrate it with another piece of code or add new functionality to it.
 Because readability can have such a great impact on the efficiency of developers, spacing, variable naming and comments are regulated by pretty much every coding standard out there.
 As these grew in size to almost mini-textbooks, it became harder to know all the rules.
 For this reason, most coding standards come with a formatter or a linter.
-The former checks for stuff like tabs vs spaces or or variable naming using cammelCase vs snake\_case, while the latter can perform static analysis and even find bugs.
+The former checks for stuff like tabs vs spaces or or variable naming using camelCase vs snake\_case, while the latter can perform static analysis and even find bugs.
 Such tools are used to automatically fix formatting mistakes.
 A great example is the [Go](https://golang.org/) programming language, which comes with its out-of-the-box formatter, [gofmt](https://go.dev/blog/gofmt).

 {% ghcode https://github.com/apetenchea/cdroot/blob/master/source/_posts/coding-standards/code/go_bad.go %}

-Running `gofmt` on this code producess a much more readable version of itself.
+Running `gofmt` on this code produces a much more readable version of itself.

 {% ghcode https://github.com/apetenchea/cdroot/blob/master/source/_posts/coding-standards/code/go_good.go %}

 The programming community has developed a variety of coding styles, and we can't really say that one is better than the other.
-Each has its own advantages and disadvantages, but they all preach one common thing: *Be consisten!*.
+Each has its own advantages and disadvantages, but they all preach one common thing: *Be consistent!*.
 And I'll quote [PEP8](https://www.python.org/dev/peps/pep-0008/) here:

 >A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important.

-As it turns out, style guide recommendations are not always applicable, and in such cases you should not break backwards commpatibility with the existing code.
-Sometimes even the language might not be particulary helpful with your coding standard.
+As it turns out, style guide recommendations are not always applicable, and in such cases you should not break backwards compatibility with the existing code.
+Sometimes even the language might not be particularly helpful with your coding standard.
 For example, in C++ the `new` operator is designed to throw exceptions on failure.
 If you're following a _do not use exceptions_ policy, you'll have to handling this, maybe by using `nothrow`:
 ```C++